IAS- Indian Administrative Services

 |A Brief History of Modern India (English) Spectrum||Indian Economy 7th Edition (Ramesh Singh)|

-Cracking the IAS exam will turn out to be a cakewalk if the candidate gets proper guidance and help.
-The IAS Preparation Tips to prepare for the IAS Exam are mentioned below:
+Cracking IAS will turn out to be a cakewalk if candidates work under proper guidance and help.
+Some of the most helpful IAS Preparation Tips are mentioned below:

 - Prepare and revise all the subjects of the General Studies (Paper I) to assure a good score

 - Brushing up NCERT books and previous years' question papers would be a good idea if you are time-crunched

 - Prepare the current affairs considering the latest schemes and bills introduced by the Government of India

 - Taking up the Mock tests is an integral part of the preparations

 - Don’t panic during the exam and read all the questions carefully.